 Profile defaulting – A Cabinet Administrator can turn on the default profiling option so that users do not need to re-key redundant information when profiling documents.
 A Cabinet Administrator can optionally select one key field, from which the other fields will default.

 For example, suppose there are four custom fields in a Cabinet: Author, Client, Matter, Office, and Author is used as the key defaulting field.
 Now suppose "John Doe" is selected from the Author lookup field.
 That now becomes the key defaulting value.
 The next time that "John Doe" is selected from the Author field, the other fields automatically complete with the information used for the previous document where "John Doe" was the Author.
 The profile values will be populated when the user selects 'validate' or 'OK.'

 However, this often leads users to be careless in how they profile documents.
-To default one from from another, rather than the entire profile card, it is better to configure profile defaulting on the attribute level.
+To default only one value from another, rather than the entire profile card, it is better to configure profile defaulting on the attribute level.